 Louisiana Unemployment Benefits and Eligibility

 The Louisiana Workforce Commission (LWC) administers unemployment insurance benefits in the state.
 Benefits are funded completely by a tax on employers.
 Employees do not pay anything to fund the program.

-Unemployment Insurance (UI) is a program designed to provide temporary financial assistance to workers who earn enough wages during a designated base period, who are unemployed through no fault of their own, and meet all other eligibility requirements.
+Unemployment Insurance is a program designed to provide temporary financial assistance to workers who earn enough wages during a designated base period, who are unemployed through no fault of their own, and who meet all other eligibility requirements.

 - Before you apply, you must meet all eligibility requirements.
 This includes both monetary and nonmonetary requirements.
 You must have earned enough wages during your base period and you must have lost your job through no fault of your own, among other requirements.

 - If you meet all requirements, then you can apply for UI benefits.
 To file a claim for unemployment insurance benefits in Louisiana, you can call the state’s Unemployment Insurance Call Center at 1-866-783-5567 or you can file a claim online.